 411 Lafayette St., 3rd floor

 New York, NY 10003

-NYU students may provide an unofficial copy printed from Albert.
+NYU students may provide an unofficial copy printed or saved as a .pdf from Albert.
 Students can either submit the transcript through the online application, mail or deliver it to the address above, or e-mail it as an attachment to email@example.com.

 Please submit a letter of recommendation from a faculty member or primary academic advisor that speaks of your academic standing and ability to study away in an intensive format.
 Letters may be mailed or hand delivered to the address above, or e-mailed as attachments to firstname.lastname@example.org.